Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 Level 3: Expert

 This level is for contractors working on the most sensitive DoD programs.
 It requires everything in Level 2 plus additional practices designed to counter advanced persistent threats.
 Most construction contractors will never encounter a contract requiring Level 3.
-If you do, you will know it because the solicitation will be explicit about it.
+If you do, you’ll know it because the solicitation will be explicit about it.

 Which Construction Contracts Require CMMC